“Never doubt that a small group of thoughtful, committed people can change the world. Indeed, it's the only thing that ever has.”

 BIO

-Jenny's path to a career as a champion for farmed animals is not what one would normally expect.
-She was raised in a conservative Southern Baptist family in Louisville, Kentucky where, like most people, she never thought about the animals on her plate.
+Jenny's path to a career as a champion for farmed animals is not what one would typically expect.
+She was raised in a conservative Southern Baptist family in Louisville, Kentucky, where, like most people, she never thought about the animals on her plate.
 Nor did she make the connection in a truly conscious way that the animals who are killed for food are as conscious, loving and intelligent as the cats and dogs we share our homes and lives with.

-The roots of Jenny's activism go back to 1980, when at age ten, she was diagnosed with bone cancer which led to two years of chemotherapy and the amputation of her right leg below the knee.
+The roots of Jenny's activism go back to 1980, when at age ten, she was diagnosed with bone cancer, which led to two years of chemotherapy and the amputation of her right leg below the knee.
 Her trauma and the resilience required to cope with her illness led her to become highly empathetic with other helpless beings, beginning with a scrappy litter runt.
 This feline’s personality and emotional capacity planted a seed for Jenny, but it took eight years and a leaflet about all the plight of animals used and abused for medical experiments that helped her make the connection between her beloved cat and all the animals exploited and abused for fur, experimentation, entertainment and the meat on her plate.
 At age 18, she became a vegetarian and began advocating for animals.

 Over the next decade, the pair oversaw Woodstock blossom into one of the most recognized and respected farmed animal safe havens in the country.